encode/apistar/docs/api-documentation.md

 * `schema` - Either a dict representing the schema, or a string/bytestring.
 * `format` - One of `"openapi"` or `"swagger"`.
 If unset, this will be inferred from the schema.
 If unset, one of either `openapi` or `swagger` will be inferred from the content if possible.
-* `encoding` - If schema is passed as a string/bytestring then the encoding must be specified as either "json" or "yaml".
+* `encoding` - If schema is passed as a string/bytestring then the encoding may be specified as either "json" or "yaml".
+If not included, the encoding will be inferred from the content if possible.
 * `theme` - One of `"apistar"`, `"swaggerui"`, or `"redoc"`.
 * `schema_url` - The URL for the schema file, as a string.
 Required for `swaggerui` and `redoc`.
 * `static_url` - The prefix for the static files, as a string.
 For more complex cases, this can also